Social Security Disability Payment Guide Once You’re Approved

 It depends on how severe your condition is and the likelihood it will improve.
 Your Award Notice will tell you when to expect your first review.

-- If your condition is expected to improve within a specific time, your first review will be six to 18 months after you start getting disability benefits.
+- If your condition is expected to improve within a specific time, your first review may be six to 18 months after you start getting disability benefits.

-- Then, if improvement is still considered possible, your case will be reviewed about every three years.
+- Then, if improvement is still considered possible, your case may be reviewed about every three years.

-- However, if your condition is unlikely to improve, your case will be reviewed only about once every five to seven years.
+- However, if your condition is unlikely to improve, your case may be reviewed only about once every five to seven years.

 What happens during a review?